Unani medicine: Pakistan

+There are ~40 institutions in Pakistan that provide education in Unani medicine.
+Level of education can vary amongst diploma programs, such as the Fazil-e-Tibb-o-Jarahat diploma (FTJ), to postgraduate degrees in Unani medicine.
+Postgraduate education is predominately offered by the Faculty of Eastern Medicine at Hamdard University, which offers MPhil and PhD programs in Unani medicine (specializing in research oriented education).

+The National Council for Tibb (NCT) is a corporate regulating body, established under Section 3 of the Unani, Ayurvedic and Homoeopathic Practitioners Act of 1965, operating under the administrative control of the Ministry of National Health Services, Regulations and Coordination in Islamabad.
+The NCT oversees the, education, registration, monitoring of institutions and individuals, who wish to practice or provide education in Unani medicine.

-In 1990, the total number of hakims or tabibs (practitioners of Unani medicine) in Pakistan was 51,883.
-The government of Pakistan's National Council for Tibb (NCT) is responsible for developing the curriculum of Unani courses and registering practitioners of the medicine.
-Various private foundations devote themselves to the research and production of Unani medicines, including the Hamdard Foundation, which also runs an Unani research institution.
+There are private institutions who devote themselves to the research and production of Unani medicines, including the Hamdard Foundation, which also runs an Unani research institution.
 The Qarshi Foundation runs a similar institution, Qarshi University.
 The programs are accredited by Higher Education Commission, Pakistan Medical and Dental Council, and the Pakistan Pharmacy Council.

 Criticism and safety issues

 Some medicines traditionally used by Unani practitioners are known to be poisonous.

 The Indian Journal of Pharmacology notes: